ovichiro/sublime-boxy-theme/README.md

-# Content of Boxy Theme.sublime-package v5.2.0 for Sublime Text
+## Content of Boxy Theme.sublime-package v5.2.0 for Sublime Text

-The original author removed Boxy Theme from Sublime packagecontrol and GitHub.
+The original author removed Boxy Theme from Sublime packagecontrol.io and GitHub.
 The theme used to be hosted at https://github.com/ihodev/sublime-boxy

 ---